jbbjr/Spotify-EDA-and-Clustering/README.md

 The popularity of a track is a value between 0 and 100, with 100 being the most popular.
 The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are.
 Generally speaking, songs that are being played a lot now will have a higher popularity than songs that were played a lot in the past.
 Duplicate tracks (e.g. the same track from a single and an album) are rated independently.
 Artist and album popularity is derived mathematically from track popularity.
 Note: the popularity value may lag actual popularity by a few days: the value is not updated in real time.

+*Another thing to keep in mind is that because ``Track Popularity`` is a live metric, the scope of the analysis is limited to what's making tracks popular right now.*

-With this information and our goal in mind, we wanted to ask, **How can Track Popularity be utilized to create value for artists and Spotify stakeholders?**.
+With this information, scope, and our goal in mind, we wanted to ask: **How can Track Popularity be utilized to create value for artists and Spotify stakeholders?**.

 ## API Work